dariotrinchero/cli-tools/README.md

 ### Potential Issues

-* `uni-shell.py` was written with a very specific application in mind.
-It functions by spawning the relevant processes, then expecting specific output and responding.
-It is possible that different versions of FortiClient or different hosts will cause the expected output to differ; the script will require modification to function.
+* `uni-shell.py` was written for a specific application.
+It functions by spawning processes, then expecting specific output and responding.
+It is likely that different versions of *FortiClient* or different hosts will cause the expected output to differ.
+If so, the script will require basic modification to function.

 ## Contributing